Victoria’s Secret Angel Sara Sampaio Sizzles On The Beach In An Itty-Bitty Black Bikini

 “Wow so stunning,” one person wrote.

-Another said that Sara was “body goals.”
+Another admirer said that Sara was “body goals.”

-“You are sooo beautiful,” commented a third.
+“You are sooo beautiful,” commented a third fan.

 This is hardly the first time that Sara has flaunted her impressive bikini body on social media.
 Another steamy addition to her page saw her sporting a sexy zebra-print two-piece while lounging on a hammock in Tulum.
-This look proved popular with fans as well, who awarded the photo more than 248,000 likes.
+That look proved popular with fans as well, who awarded the photo more than 248,000 likes.